ChristinaLJC/MatrixComputation/Report.md

 - Test Framework
   We build a private test framework system which can efficiently test our lib codes in a synchronously and asynchronously way.
 - The advanced integral type
   We make a more wide integral type `int128_t` to use.
 Some more convenience techniques including the literals are used.
+Also the related `uint128_t` type is supported.
+- Stringizing operator: Intelligently stringize an object.
+Make full use of the compiling rules to transfer an object as a string.
+- Type Traits: Define quite a lot of type traits methods and operators for different types and for the future and unknown types.
+- The exception inheriting system.
+Different exception are defined as an inheriting tree, and the core abstract exception classes cannot be instantiated.
+- Assert Rule also is designed well in the inheriting system.
+Some more specific information would be given altogether with the context information.
+- Format Library Support.
+It's convenient to construct a string in the format basic rule.
+- Proxy Class for the visit control.
+- Meta-Programming in the `uint128_t` and `int128_t` design.
+- Type Upgrade automatically and intelligently.
+- The algorithm design is divided completely with the matrix structure.
+It's open to design a better matrix based on the `OwnedMatrix` designs.
+For example the auto-owning matrixes and the inertia matrixes.

 ---------------